Orange Collective

 Risk

-Global infra entrants (Vapi, Bland, Retell) localize for India — pricing, hosting, models.
+Global infra entrants (Vapi, Bland, Retell) localize for India — and Sarvam attacks from the model layer up with sovereign-AI backing.

 Mitigation

 Maintain a 12–18 month lead via language and dialect tuning, telco peering, and India-resident deployments.
 Deepen integrations and the data advantage from per-logo usage.
-Bolna's developer-first GTM and dialect coverage compound with every new enterprise — a US-centric incumbent localizing for India ships a worse product on day one than Bolna's already-live stack.
+Bolna's developer-first GTM and dialect coverage compound with every new enterprise — a US-centric incumbent localizing for India ships a worse product on day one than Bolna's already-live stack, and Sarvam's top-down government/enterprise motion leaves the self-serve mid-market open.

 Risk